kevikoech/blender_addon_tutorial/readme.rst

    obj_new.location = cursor

-Now try copy this script into blender and run it on the default cube.
+Now try copy this script into Blender and run it on the default cube.
+Make sure you click to move the 3D cursor before running as the duplicate will appear at the cursor's location.

 ... go off and test ...